reglue4go/gh-pages/cryptography/README.md

 #### [Hashing](#introduction)

-Hashing of values such as user passwords can be done using Bcrypt and Argon2.
-You may hash a password by calling the Make method on the Hasher instance.
+Hashing of values such as user passwords can be done using Bcrypt and Argon2 cryptographic algoriths.
+You may hash a password by calling the Make method on an instance of the hasher.

 ```go
 package main